 Cloud services Including software as a service and platform as a service, along with related implementation services, value-added services and other support services.
+On-premise software On-premise software and services, a business process management

-On-premise software On-premise software and services, a business process management software and related services that allow an organisation to use a system of integrated applications to manage the business and automate back-office functions relating to technology, services, and human resources.
+On-premise software and services, a business process management software and related services that allow an organisation to use a system of integrated applications to manage the business and automate back-office functions relating to technology, services, and human resources.